kubevault/prometheus-exporter/docs/guides/platforms/multi-cluster-vault.md

 ```

-We are going to install Vault operator in `demo-cluster-2`.
-We are going to set `--cluster-name`, this flag value will be used by Vault operator when creating resource in Vault.
+We are going to install KubeVault operator in `demo-cluster-2`.
+We are going to set `--cluster-name`, this flag value will be used by KubeVault operator when creating resource in Vault.

 ```console
 $ kubectl config current-context